Ryan Poles on Matt Eberflus: ‘When you know, you know’

 The Bears hired a Hall of Fame executive in Bill Polian, brought in their director of player engagement and a team diversity expert and cast a wide net to snare Ryan Poles — interviewing 13 candidates for their general manager job.
 But Poles needed only a good night’s sleep and a sixth sense to find Matt Eberflus.

-With his dream job in hand, the 36-year-old Poles had the opportunity that new NFL general managers don’t always get — the chance to conduct his own search and hire his own head coach.
+With his dream job in hand, Poles, 36, had the opportunity that new NFL general managers don’t always get — the chance to conduct his own search and hire his own head coach.
 It’s an extremely critical first hire that usually requires thoroughness, diligence and patience.

 Poles finished the job in less than 48 hours.